jimktrains/subtlelanternradio/README.md

 ## Software

-* UEFI bootloader
-    * Must provide a serial console
 * Linux Kernel
-* `slr` user
-    * Initial password must be unique per device
 * `inittab` service startup
 * Bourne Shell (perhaps via busybox)
 * TCL/TK
 * GNU Radio, latest stable
     * python, latest stable also compatible with GNU Radio
 * nix Package Manager
-* All input should appear and be processable through devfs/kernel "input protocol" (e.g. `/dev/input/eventX`)
+* All user input should appear and be processable through devfs/kernel "input protocol" (e.g. `/dev/input/eventX`).
+The mapping of physical device to event should be contained in the manual.
-* Manual must be available on disk
-    * A text-only version, along side a traditional PDF, would be greatly appreciated.
 * All radio functions must be controllable via devfs or sysfs and documented in the manual.
 * Kernel drivers must be free/libre software.